isomerpages/psd-psw/_exclusives-2022/Exclusives 2022/Civil Service Club Facilities & Chalet Promotions.md

 <img src="/images/Weekend%20Fun%20Pool.png" width="500" height="600">

 <p style="font-size:15px">
-The FREE weekend fun pool access is only available on Saturday, 16 July 2022.
-There are 4 sessions.
-Each Public Officer is allowed to book only one time slot of 120 minutes on a first-come first- served basis as follows: <br>
+The FREE weekend fun pool access is only available on Saturday, 16 July 2022 with only 4 sessions.
+Each public service officer is allowed to book only one time slot of 120 minutes on a first-come first-served basis as follows: <br>

 •  8.00am to 10.00am <br>
 •  10.30am to 12.30pm <br>